agj60/colab_lib_manager/README.md

 ## Features

 - Automatically check if libraries are already installed in the Colab runtime
-- Mount Google Drive if necessary and check for libraries stores in a specific folder
+- Mount Google Drive if necessary and check for libraries stored in a specific folder
 - If folder does not exist, create it on Google Drive
 - If the library is not available, install it into the folder